 At The Fertility Center, Mexico, IVF costs $7,500 – 70% cheaper than in the US!

-We know that struggling with infertility is something challenging, and our team of fertility specialists is ready for your visit.
+We know that struggling with infertility is something challenging, and our fertility clinic Tijuana is ready for your visit.
 At The Fertility Center, our staff will stay by your side in every part of your journey.
 Contact us to schedule an appointment!
 Ask about our best services such as timed intercourse cycle.

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.